 Minesh (22, maths degree and keen cricketer & footballer)

-If you would like to join us and volunteer on our Summer Social Development Project then please come and meet us.
+If you would like to join us and volunteer on our Xmas Social Development Project then please come and meet us.

 (You must come to at least two sessions)

-Session 1: (Please choose one of three dates)
+Session 1: (Please choose one of two dates):

-Session 3: (It's best to come to this one too!)
+Session 2: (You must come to this one too!)

 All training sessions take place at: